Venom-Biochem-Lab/venome/frontend/README.md

 You can create functions in the [`backend/server.py`](../backend/server.py) and import them into the frontend.

-To do this, you need to have saved your changes in the backend, restart the server, then run `make api` from the project root.
+To do this, you need to have saved your changes in the backend, restart the server, then run `./run.sh api` from the project root.

 Now you can simply import the `Backend` object and call the functions by name (which will subsequently call the server).